Susan Bitter Smith: Education

 Bitter Smith received her bachelor's degree from Arizona State University in 1977.
 In 1982 she graduated from Arizona State with her M.B.A.
 After graduating she remained active with the school as honorary chair of the ASU MBA Alumni Association.
 In 2003, she received the Alumni Achievement Award.
+She also attended Arizona State University's Law School and has served on the University's alumni board for decades.

 Previous work history

+Maricopa Community College Governing Board (2020–Present)

+She is currently serving as the Governing Board President for the Maricopa County Community College District.
+She represents District 2 on the board after being elected in 2020.
+Her current term ends in 2028.

 President of the Central Arizona Project (2007–2011)

 During Bitter Smith's tenure as president, she was involved with the federal finalization of the Gila River Indian Community Water Rights Settlement.
 This settlement was the largest Indian water rights settlement in U.S. history and went into full effect in 2008.
 U.S. Senator Jon Kyl was the primary sponsor of the legislation pertinent to the settlement.
 Bitter Smith commented on the work:

 The work started during Grady Gammage's term as president and continued by Bill Perry, was finalized during my term as we finally resolved the Gila River Indian Community Water Rights Settlement...

 The legislation was signed by President Bush in 2004, but was not fully implemented until "all actions necessary to complete the Gila River Indian Community Water Rights Settlement and amend the Southern Arizona Water Rights Settlement of 1982" had been accomplished.